starrymedia/upticknetworkdocs/intro/use_cases.md

 # Use Cases

-Check out the 2 use cases for the Uptick project. {synopsis}
+Check out the 2 use cases for the Uptick project.

 ## Uptick chain